Beczheng/azure_flask_deployment/README.md

 Homework assignment #2: Introducing Flask and Azure deployment

-Summary:
+Summary
 - Created a Flask application locally on Cloud Shell.
 - Deployed the Flask application using Azure App Service.
 - Flask application link: **beckie-504-flask.azurewebsites.net**

-Steps:
+Steps
-- Create a Flask application on Cloud Shell.
+- Create a Flask application on Cloud Shell:
     1. Create a new Github repository named `azure_flask_deployment` in your Github account.
 Include a README.md file.
     2. Copy the Github repository as a URL under `<> Code`.
     3. In your Cloud Shell terminal, type `git clone` and paste the URL.
 This will create a clone of the Github repository locally in your Cloud Shell.